⚠️ We are currently updating our 2020/21 tax guidance across the website

 There is more information about the dividend allowance, including some examples, in the factsheet on GOV.UK.

 For a more detailed look at the dividend allowance see our factsheet Savings and dividend tax which also includes examples of how dividend income within the dividend allowance uses up the rate bands and how the dividend allowance interacts with the personal savings allowance.

 I give to charity under Gift Aid, is there anything I should note about the personal savings allowance and dividend allowance?

-If you no longer pay tax on them due to the personal savings allowance and dividend allowance, but continue to donate to charity under a Gift Aid declaration, the charity will still assume the donation has come from someone paying tax and claim an amount back from HMRC.
+If you donate to charity under a Gift Aid declaration, the charity will still assume the donation has come from someone paying tax and claim an amount back from HMRC.
 You might then be faced with a bill from HMRC for the amount they have claimed.

-You may wish to cancel your Gift Aid declaration.
-You can still donate to charity, but the charity cannot claim Gift Aid relief from HMRC.
+If you do not pay enough tax to cover this, you can still donate to charity, but the charity cannot claim Gift Aid relief from HMRC.
 You should also bear this in mind when visiting attractions, which invite you to Gift Aid your ticket entry.

-If you live in Scotland and are a Scottish taxpayer, you can find out more about Scottish income tax in the ‘tax basics’ section of this website.
+If you are a Scottish taxpayer, you can find out more about Scottish income tax in the tax basics section.

 Scottish rates and thresholds apply to non-savings and non-dividend income only; a Scottish taxpayer pays income tax according to the UK rates and bands on their savings and dividend income.